Gaya/gaya.pizza/blog/contents/articles/what-to-do-with-ajax-and-what-not-to/index.md

+---
+title: What to do with AJAX and what not to
+author: Gaya
+date: 2009-03-20
+template: article.html
+---
 [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29) is one the nicest concept I've seen in web development.
 The basics are simple and quite easy to use.
 There are a lot of [AJAX frameworks](http://en.wikipedia.org/wiki/List_of_Ajax_frameworks) around like [jQuery](http://jquery.com/), [Prototype](http://www.prototypejs.org/) and [backbase](http://bdn.backbase.com/).
 These frameworks help you create an AJAX application with ease.
 But is AJAX really that good?
 No, but if you use it correctly, it is!
 In this article I wish to share my view on AJAX and the possibilities it gives to web developers and designers, and why AJAX is wrong in several situations. <div class="border">[![What to do with AJAX and what not to](/articles/ajaxpost.jpg "What to do with AJAX and what not to")](http://www.gayadesign.com/articles/what-to-do-with-ajax-and-what-not-to/)</div><span id="more-143"></span>**Case 1: Page loading**
 ------------------------